 But that’s not the only way.
 You can also get a merchant service from a third-party provider.
 Some big names for example are WorldPay, Paypal, and Stripe.
-They will help you process your customers’ payment through a merchant account and later send the money to your business account.
+They will help you process your customers’ payments through a merchant account and later send the money to your business account.

 Once you register for merchant services, you will need to set up a payment gateway on your website.
 The gateway’s purpose is to collect the payment details and pass them to the payment processor.
 The payment service provider will instruct you on this.

 BBCIncorp can also support you on this matter.
 We will help you apply for Paypal merchant services and integrate its payment gateway on your website.

 Basically, having your website established and payment gateway set up is enough to start your online business in the UK.
 Here are some notes to oversee the performance of your commerce sites: